 - couplers with PL as primary & secondary medium

-Couplers with IP as secondary medium are not useful because IP in intended to be used as backbone medium, i.e. in order to connect (network) segments together.
+Couplers with IP as secondary medium are not useful because IP is intended to be used as backbone medium, i.e. in order to connect (network) segments together.
 Couplers with RF as primary medium are not useful because RF is not suitable as backbone medium, i.e. it is not supposed be used for connecting (network) segments together.
 A PL/PL coupler does not make sense because PL is an open medium, i.e. it is based on the public power grid.
 After excluding these combinations 7 useful combinations are left (16 - 4 - 4 - 1 = 7).

 Some couplers could be useful but are nevertheless not available:

-An IP/PL coupler could be used to in order to connect PL installations together via an IP backbone.
+An IP/PL coupler could be used in order to connect PL installations together via an IP backbone.
 An IP/RF coupler could be used to in order to connect RF installations (RF domains) together via an IP backbone.
 An PL/RF coupler could be used to in order connect RF installations (RF domains) together via a PL backbone.
 After excluding these combinations the 4 combinations are left.

 These are the 4 available combinations: